chialab/dna/docs/styles.md

 <aside class="tip">

 You don't need to use DNA's scoped style if you are already using a styling strategy to build and distribuite your CSS files.
-Other good options are CSS-in-JS or BEM with styles lazy loading.
+Other good options are CSS-in-JS, CSS Modules and BEM with styles lazy loading.

 </aside>